l-with/DevOps-GitLab-CI-Artifacts/README.md

 ## vault

 The CI snippet puts the shell script `vault_secrets.sh` into artifacts.
-If in a job ohter artifacts are defined, use
+If in a job other artifacts are defined, use

 ```yaml
   dependencies: